Varun-Sangwan/React-Hooks-Example/README.md

 # Getting Started on State and Functional Components

-Created a small example of using a single state and using it to re render the page incorporated with some basic maths functions
+Created a small example of using a single state and playing with it to re render the page incorporated with some basic maths functions

 ## Display